 Where To Stay in Cape Town

-During our visit to Cape Town, we stayed in a great Airbnb Apartment in Hout Bay.
-However, for those who prefer staying in traditional accommodations, there are many hotels to choose from in – or close to – the city center.
+During our visit to Cape Town, we stayed in a great Airbnb in Hout Bay.
+For those who prefer staying in traditional accommodations, there are many hotels to choose from.

 - Cape Town is a walkable city…but only if you have the right travel shoes!
-Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
-Kris prefers wearing these shoes by Merrell and Sanuk.
+I (Sarah) have traveled with these shoes by New Balance and Reef.
+Kris prefers wearing Merrell and Sanuk.

 - We’re certain you’ll be snapping tons of photos during your trip to SA.
-Rather than relying on your phone to capture the sights, upgrade to an actual camera for high quality photos.
-We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures, and is a slim and lightweight budget camera).
+We travel with a Canon Rebel, which takes amazing photos and is an excellent budget camera.

 - It’s easy to get turned around in any foreign city…even Cape Town!
 Make sure to have a good guidebook before arriving.

-- If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.
+- If you haven’t already obtained insurance, consider traveling protected with World Nomads.

 Start planning your trip to South Africa!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning Page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides Page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.